Stop being a Robot- Be Authentic with Responsible Social Media

 It is essential to be as transparent as you can online and to be honest.
 Being honest and transparent will build trust among your connections and people are far more likely to do business with you if they trust you.

-I take being honest as given.
-You should avoid deception at all costs, but I’d also avoid ambiguity as well.
+I take honesty as a given.
+You should avoid deception at all costs, but I’d also avoid ambiguity.
 It’s important to be clear and direct about your views and the way you do business online.
 Don't be a social media guru!

 But when it comes to transparency, how far should you go?
 One dictionary describes the word “authentic” as being “of undisputed origin and not a copy; genuine”.
 When you are being transparent, you are being yourself- not trying to be someone or something that you are not.
 I don’t know about you, but there is a constant pressure to conform and to follow the herd.
 Some people find it difficult to openly disagree with others and end up warping their own points of view because they want to be “liked”.